 Long Melford was a busy village in Tudor times, and still attracts many visitors while remaining a popular place to live.
 There are lots of shops and restaurants, as well as the Holy Trinity church, which sits on the hill at the top of the great green.

 Mumbles village is situated on the edge of the Gower peninsula in Wales.
 It is surrounded by beaches and has been Swansea’s seaside destination of choice since the early 19th century.
-With the days getting warmer, it’s the perfect time to have a walk along the beach.
+As the days get warmer and the nights get lighter, now is the perfect time to enjoy a walk along the beautiful beach.

 This hidden gem is particularly popular in summer, but spring is the best time to explore the winding narrow roads of Abersoch.